23 Dec 2023 | 05:00 pm - 08:00 pm

-Let’s come together to remember the birth of our Messiah through Zikhron Immanuel, an innovative Messianic Jewish seder, led by Rabbi Nathan and Raina!
+Let’s come together to remember the birth of our Messiah through Zikhron Immanuel, an innovative Messianic Jewish seder.

 We’re often asked whether we, Messianic Jews, celebrate Christmas.
 Our answer has always been complicated…until now!